MACultural Anthropology

 Programme structure

-Click here to find out more information about the structure of the program
+Click here to find out more information about the structure of the programme.

 Career opportunities

-Our former students have been working as academic researchers in the Hungarian Academy of Sciences and Museum of Ethnography.
-Many of them are professors in different universities: Eötvös Loránd University, Corvinus University, Pázmány Péter Catholic University, Dharma Gate Buddhist College, Bhaktivedanta College.
+Our former students have been working as academic researchers at the Hungarian Academy of Sciences and the Museum of Ethnography.
+Many of them are professors in different universities: Eötvös Loránd University, Corvinus University, Pázmány Péter Catholic University, Dharma Gate Buddhist College, and Bhaktivedanta College.

-Besides, cultural anthropologists are applied in non-governmental organizations (Artemisszió Foundation, Menedék- the Hungarian Association for Migrants).
+Besides, cultural anthropologists are applied in non-governmental organizations (Artemisszió Foundation, Menedék – the Hungarian Association for Migrants).
 Some of them have also found job possibilities in market research and multinational companies.
-Others work as social workers, social politicians or members of social developments and Roma programs.
+Others work as social workers, social politicians, or members of social development and Roma programmes.

-More and more international companies look for anthropologist employees who have skills of working in multicultural environment and cooperation with colleagues from different cultural background.
-Several former students of us work recently in communication fields, they can be found in communication companies, communication departments and media.
+More and more international companies look for anthropologist employees who have skills of working in multicultural environments and cooperation with colleagues from different cultural backgrounds.
+Several former students of us work recently in communication fields, they can be found in communication companies, communication departments, and media.

-More students have become journalists, reporters and editors of online and offline newspapers and television channels, radio programs.
+More students have become journalists, reporters, and editors of online and offline newspapers, television channels, and radio programmes.

 Job examples:

-Also work in the public and not-for-profit sectors, all branches of the Civil Service, local government, charities, central government bodies, universities, international organizations, museums and voluntary organizations.
+Also work in the public and not-for-profit sectors, branches of the Civil Service, local government, charities, central government bodies, universities, international organizations, museums, and voluntary organizations.